symbooglix/boogie-runner/README.md

 * ``image`` - The docker image to use.
 You should make sure the image is on your machine first (run ``docker images``)
 * ``volume`` - The location to mount the native file system (containing the Boogie program and the temporary directory) inside the container (e.g. ``/vol/``)

+### ``memory_limit_enforcement`` key

+If this key is set and ``max_memory`` is set then this specifies how the memory limit will be enforced, unless docker is being used.
+You should not use this key if you are using Docker.

+This key should map to a dictionary with at least the following key

+* ``enforcer`` - This is the enforcement method being used.

+There may be other keys depending on which enforcer is being used

+#### Memory enforcers

+##### ``Poll``

+This enforces the memory limit by polling the memory used by a process and all its children periodically.
+The polling time period is set by the ``time_period`` key which sets the time period in seconds.

 ## ``program_list``

 This is a line seperate list of paths to Boogie programs to run.
 Duplicates are not allowed and comments are allowed (start the line with a ``#``).
 The paths may be absolute or relative.
 If using relative paths the base can be specified using the ``--rprefix`` command line argument to ``boogie-runner.py``.

 # Notes on memory limit

-If using mono and without Docker then the memory limit is enforced by passing an environment variable to mono than limits the heap allocation.

-If not using mono and using Docker then the memory limit is enforced by using the ``--memory=`` argument to the ``docker run`` command. **NOTE: You should check that this flag works before using boogie-runner because this flag has no effect unless your kernel is configured correctly**
+If using Docker then the memory limit is enforced by using the ``--memory=`` argument to the ``docker run`` command. **NOTE: You should check that this flag works before using boogie-runner because this flag has no effect unless your kernel is configured correctly**

-If running a native executable directly (i.e. not Mono or Docker) and Linux is not being used then an exception will be throw as this support is not implemented currently.
+If running an executable directly (i.e. not using Docker) then by default the ``Poll`` memory enforcer is used with a polling time period of 5 seconds.

 # ``yaml_output``